canarydev/ISO/BatchScripts/readme.md

 - GTR - greater than
 - GEQ - greater than or equal

+Para **comparar strings**:
+- `` -
+- NEQ - not equal
+- LSS - less than
+- LEQ - less than or equal
+- GTR - greater than
+- GEQ - greater than or equal
 > **Ejemplo:** if %1 gtr 5 echo Soy mayor que 5

 ## Parámetros